1369 words

 Hey, tech queens!
-And kings — don’t act shy, I know you’re here. 😉✨
+And kings, don’t act shy.
+I know you’re here. 😉✨

-So grab a matcha (or espresso, I don’t judge) — let’s go! ☕👩💻
+So grab a matcha.
+Or an espresso, I don’t judge. ☕👩💻

-1. Supervised Learning — Like AI School With a Teacher
+1. Supervised Learning — Like AI School With a Teacher#

 “This one’s an apple.
 This one’s an orange.
 Got it?”